A movie about former Uber engineer Susan Fowler is reportedly being shopped around

 Bigscreen nabs $11M in funding as it looks to build the perfect virtual movie-watching app

-In all likelihood, when former Uber engineer Susan Fowler authored her now-famous post about her “very strange year” at Uber and the culture of sexism she witnessed first-hand at the company, she had no clue it would have such colossal ripple effects.
+In all likelihood, when former Uber engineer Susan Fowler authored a now-famous post about her “very strange year” at Uber and the culture of sexism she witnessed first-hand at the company, she had no clue it would have such colossal ripple effects.

-Yet, here with are, nine months later, and not only has Uber’s cofounder Travis Kalanick been elbowed out of what once seemed like his iron grip as on the CEO’s post; not only has one of the company’s earliest investors and staunchest supporters filed suit against Kalanick, ostensibly for hiding problems at the company; not only has Kalanick seen his super-voting shares annulled; but now, according to a new report in Deadline Hollywood, Fowler’s story is being made into a film that’s being pitched to studios as you read this.
+Yet, here with are, nine months later, and not only has Uber’s cofounder Travis Kalanick been elbowed out of what once seemed like an iron grip on the CEO’s chair; not only has one of the company’s earliest investors and staunchest supporters filed suit against Kalanick, ostensibly for hiding problems at the company; not only has Kalanick seen his super-voting shares annulled; but now, according to a new report in Deadline Hollywood, Fowler’s story is being made into a film that’s being pitched to studios as you read this.

 For Kalanick, that has to sting.